guaix-ucm/pyemir/doc/user/engineering.rst

 The ratio image is then normalized with this standard deviation.

 In the image below we plot the histogram of the ratio image (with median subtracted).
-The red curve represents a median distribution with mean 0 and sigma computed from 1-sigma percentiles.
+The red curve represents a normal distribution with mean 0 and sigma computed from 1-sigma percentiles.
 The normal distribution is plotted upto 4-sigma.
 Overplotted in green are the regions at 6-sigma level.
 These points would be flagged as bad pixels in the final output